ARM-software/psa-api/doc/fwu/appendix/sra.rst

    *  -  DF.2
       -  Firmware information in response to |API| query.
    *  -  DF.3
-      -  [Optional] Cient reports device firmware status to online Status Tracker.
+      -  [Optional] Client reports device firmware status to online Status Tracker.
    *  -  DF.4
       -  Firmware creator loads a firmware update containing new firmware images to the update server.
 Images are signed by firmware creator to authenticate their origin.
 See :secref:`sra-assumptions`.
    *  -  DF.5